StarFlyer: Cabin and services

-StarFlyer's Airbus A320 aircraft are equipped with 150 seats in an all economy class cabin layout, offering 34 in of pitch.
-Each seat is equipped with a Panasonic Avionics in-flight entertainment touchscreen system, with older aircraft equipped with a screen offering a range of television or audio channels running on a schedule, and newer aircraft equipped with a larger screen offering audio and video on demand (AVOD).
+StarFlyer's Airbus A320-200 aircraft are equipped with 150 seats in an all-economy class cabin layout, offering 34 in of pitch, with its Airbus A320neo aircraft configured with 162 seats.
+On the A320-200, each seat is equipped with a Panasonic Avionics in-flight entertainment touchscreen system, with older aircraft equipped with a screen offering a range of television or audio channels running on a schedule, and newer aircraft equipped with a larger screen offering audio and video on demand (AVOD).
 Seats are equipped both with USB ports and traditional electrical sockets for charging devices.
+Entertainment screens are not equipped on the A320neo, which instead incorporates electronic device holders in place of the screens as well as in-flight Wi-Fi access.

 On all flights, the airline offers a traditional refreshment cart service consisting of complimentary and surcharged options.
 On international flights, the airline offers complimentary meal services.
 StarFlyer also offers a selection of in-flight shopping goods for purchase, rental services for amenities such as blankets and auxiliary device chargers, as well as services for families with small children.

 Frequent-flyer program

 StarFlyer's frequent-flyer program is Star Link, a distance-based accrual program through which passengers can earn miles based on the route length of StarFlyer flights.